 - Ensure your Emergency Supply Kit is in your vehicle.

 - Cover-up to protect against heat and flying embers.
-Wear long pants, long sleeve shirt, heavy shoes/boots, cap, dry bandanna for face cover, and goggles or glasses.
-100% cotton is preferable.
+Wear long pants, a long sleeve shirt, heavy shoes or boots, a cap, a dry bandanna for face cover, and goggles or glasses.
+For the best protection, 100% cotton is preferred.

 - Locate your pets and take them with you.

 The Newport Beach Fire Department takes every precaution to help protect you and your property from wildfire.
 In the event of a major wildfire, however, public safety resources will become severely strained and firefighters will not be able to respond to every call for service.
 Therefore, you should take steps now to be prepared.

 Through advance planning and preparation, you can be ready for a wildfire or any emergency situation.

 The Newport Beach Fire Department, in partnership with the California Department of Forestry and Fire Protection (CAL FIRE), has created and published Ready, Set, Go! that provides tips and tools you need to prepare for such an event.
 This plan teaches you how to prepare for a fire, what to do when a fire breaks out, and when to leave your property to get out of harm’s way and allow firefighters access to work.
 Review it, share it with your family, and implement the useful information to stay safe and be prepared.

 Want to learn more about being prepared for a disaster or emergency situation?
 Enroll in the Fire Department's Community Emergency Response Team for training and to learn lifesaving skills.